-The Berseba Village Council has, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.
+The Village Council of Maltahöhe has, under section 27(1)(c)(i) and (ii)(bb) of the Local Authorities Act, 1992 (Act No. 23 of 1992), with the approval of the Minister of Regional and Local Government, Housing and Rural Development, made the personnel rules set out in the Schedule.

+A. GABASES CHAIRPERSON

-S.M.
-ESTERHUIZEN CHAIRPERSON BY ORDER OF THE COUNCIL
+BY ORDER OF THE COUNCIL